-Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.
+Sustainability indicators measure

+how the environmental or social
-What environmental and/or social characteristics are promoted by this financial product?

-The following characteristics are promoted by the financial product:
+characteristics promoted by the financial product are attained.

-- 1) A lower Weighted Average Carbon Intensity (WACI) than the reference benchmark or a low absolute carbon profile. - 2) A sustainability profile that is higher than its benchmark's sustainability profile or a minimum of 51 % of assets invested in companies with a sustainability profile in the top half of the benchmark.
+What environmental and/or social characteristics are promoted by this financial prod- uct?
+The following characteristics are promoted by the financial product: 1) A lower Weighted Average Carbon Intensity (WACI) than the reference benchmark or a low absolute carbon profile.
+2) A sustainability profile that is higher than its benchmark's sustainability profile or a minimum of 51 % of assets invested in companies with a sustainability profile in the top half of the benchmark.
 The benchmark is a broad market index which does not assess or include constituents according to environmental and/or social characteristics and therefore is not intended to be consistent with the characteristics promoted by the financial product.
 No ESG reference benchmark has been designated for the purpose of attaining the characteristics promoted by the financial product.

-What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?

-The characteristics are measured using the following indicators respectively:

-Scope 1 and 2 Weighted Average Carbon Intensity (WACI):

-- Scope 1 refers to direct carbon emissions and therefore includes all direct greenhouse gas emissions from owned or controlled sources of the relevant entity or issuer. - Scope 2 refers to indirect carbon emissions and therefore includes greenhouse gas emissions from the generation of electricity, thermal energy and/or steam that is consumed by the relevant entity or issuer.
+What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial prod- uct?
+The characteristics are measured using the following indicators respectively: Characteristic 1): Scope 1 and 2 Weighted Average Carbon Intensity (WACI): - Scope 1 refers to direct carbon emissions and therefore includes all direct greenhouse gas emissions from owned or controlled sources of the relevant entity or issuer. - Scope 2 refers to indirect carbon emissions and therefore includes greenhouse gas emissions from the generation of electricity, thermal energy and/or steam that is consumed by the relevant entity or issuer.
 Low absolute carbon profile is defined as below 100 tonnes of CO2 emissions per US million dollars of revenues.

-The UBS ESG consensus score is used to identify issuers/companies for the investment universe with strong environmental and social performance characteristics, or a strong sustainability profile.
-This UBS ESG consensus score is a normalized weighted average of ESG score data from internal and recognized external providers.
-Rather than relying on an ESG score from a single provider, the consensus score approach increases conviction in the validity of the sustainability profile.

-The UBS ESG consensus score assesses sustainability factors, such as the performance of the relevant issuers/companies with reference to environmental, social and governance (ESG) aspects.
-These ESG aspects relate to the main areas in which the issuers/companies operate and their effectiveness in managing ESG risks.
-Environmental and social factors can include (amongst others) the following: environmental footprint and operational efficiency, environmental risk management, climate change, natural resource usage, pollution and waste management, employment standards and supply chain monitoring, human capital, diversity within the board of directors, occupational health and safety, product safety, as well as anti-fraud and anti-corruption guidelines.

-The individual investments in the sub-fund have a UBS ESG consensus score (on a scale of 0-10, with 10 having the best sustainability profile).
-There is no minimum UBS ESG consensus score at individual investment level.

-With respect to the sub-fund's investments the Portfolio Manager includes ESG analysis by means of the UBS ESG Consensus Score (by number of issuer) for at least (i) 90% of the securities issued by large capitalisation companies domiciled in "developed" countries and (ii) 75% of the securities issued by large capitalisation companies domiciled in "emerging" countries (by reference to the benchmark) and at least 75% for all other companies.
+Characteristic 2): The UBS Blended ESG Score is used to identify issuers/companies for the investment universe with strong environmental and social performance characteristics, or a strong sustainability profile.
+The UBS Blended ESG Score represents an average of normalized ESG assessment data from UBS and two recognized external ESG data providers, MSCI and Sustainalytics.
+This blended score approach enhances the quality of the derived sustainability profile by integrating multiple independent ESG assessments, rather than depending solely on one single view.
+The UBS Blended ESG Score represents an entity's sustainability profile assessing material environmental, social, and governance factors.
+These factors may include, but are not limited to, environmental footprint and operational efficiency, risk management, climate change response, natural resource utilization, pollution and waste management, employment standards, supply chain oversight, human capital development, board diversity, occupational health and safety, product safety, and anti-fraud and anti-corruption policies.
+Each assessed entity is assigned a UBS Blended ESG Score, which ranges from 0 to 10, with 10 indicating the best sustainability profile.
+The individual investments in the sub-fund have a UBS Blended ESG (on a scale of 0-10, with 10 having the best sustainability profile).
+There is no minimum UBS Blended ESG Score at individual investment level.
+With respect to the sub-fund's investments the Portfolio Manager includes ESG analysis by means of the UBS Blended ESG Score (by number of issuer) for at least (i) 90% of the securities issued by large capitalisation companies domiciled in "developed" countries and (ii) 75% of the securities issued by large capitalisation companies domiciled in "emerging" countries (by reference to the benchmark) and at least 75% for all other companies.